abpframework/abp/docs/Getting-Started-AspNetCore-Application.md

 ``AppModule`` is a good name for the startup module for an application.

-A module class can register services to Dependency Injection by overriding ``ConfigureServices`` method as shown here. ``AddAssemblyOf<...>`` is a special extension method of ABP that registers all services in an assembly by convention (see [dependency injection document](Dependency-Injection.md)).
-While this is optional, a module generally registers some services.

 ABP packages define module classes and a module can depend on another module.
 In the code above, our ``AppModule`` depends on ``AbpAspNetCoreMvcModule`` (defined by Volo.Abp.AspNetCore.Mvc package).
 It's common to add a ``DependsOn`` attribute after installing a new ABP nuget package.

-Instead of Startup class, we are registering dependencies and configuring AspNet Core pipeline in this module class.
+Instead of Startup class, we are configuring ASP.NET Core pipeline in this module class.

 ### The Startup Class